sfjc/sfjc.github.io/_posts/2023-03-15-Seattle_airbnb.md

 ## Seattle airbnb

-Have you ever wanted to know the relationship between various kinds of information in a large dataset representing the airbnb rental enviornment in Seattle?
+Have you ever wanted to know the relationship between various kinds of information in a large dataset representing the airbnb rental environment in Seattle?

 Of course you haven't.
 It is unlikely that you live in Seattle (only 0.05% of people in the world do, and only 1% even considering only the US).
 I haven't even been there.